profullstack/venuedating-web/.roo/rules/04-node-environment.md

 - Check for running processes before starting new ones
 - Use proper shutdown signals to terminate processes
 - Monitor the terminal output for errors and warnings

+## HTTP Requests

+- Never rely on node-fetch for HTTP requests
+- Use native fetch API or other modern HTTP clients
+- Ensure proper error handling for all network requests